Skip to main content

 What “deploy” means here

-A deploy does two things: it publishes a new, immutable, versioned release of your harness app — the skills, tools, sub-agents, and context files — and it runs that release in an isolated sandbox behind the project’s URL.
-The harness (Claude Code, OpenCode) is the runtime inside the sandbox; the release is what it loads.
-“Going live” is pointing the project’s active marker at the new release so the next session runs against it.
+A deploy does two things: it publishes a new, immutable, versioned release of your agent - the skills, tools, sub-agents, and context files - and it makes that release available to the durable kartas behind the agent’s path.
+The harness (Claude Code, OpenCode, DeepAgents, Goose, Codex CLI, or another supported runtime) is the runtime inside each isolated run environment; the release is what it loads.
+“Going live” is pointing the agent’s active marker at the new release so the next session starts on it.
 That framing drives the properties you want:

 Immutable, versioned